alem-01/alem_public/subjects/flutter_piscine/hackernews/README.md

 Your app should have following functionality:

-- Show all fetched posts on main screen
+- Show list of all fetched posts on main screen:
+  - Each Post has an Upvote option to vote the post
+  - Each Post displays Total Votes and Total Comments on them
+  - Displays the Username of the Creator
+  - Displays the Submission Time
   - Open link in a webview on post tap

+On the website, we can Post, Comment, or reply **only when we have an account**.

+- Registration Page using firebase
-- Registration/Login using firebase
+- Login page using firebase

-- When user logged in:
+When user logged in:

-  - Create new post
+- Create new post, it should have:
+  - Title, URL and the Description.
 - Delete post
 - Make up-vote/down-vote

 Bonus: Application UI